Testing the chemical homogeneity of chemically tagged dissolved birth clusters: Data

 \subsubsection{Generalities}

-We test our method with 4 open clusters and use it to analyze 17 chemically-tagged birth clusters, all with large numbers of red giant stars (initially $\geq 10$ before the red clump giant removal, described in Section~\ref{sec:RCs}).
-We analyze only giant stars in this study, because we only model differences in the chemical absorption line profiles that occur due to temperature and abundance variations.
-We do not use dwarf stars, for example, because in dwarfs, differences in the initial rotation speeds and inclination angles can give rise to additional line variations.
-However, in giant stars, rotation speeds are negligible due to magnetic braking \citep{Gray} and the distribution in inclination angles is relatively narrow \citep{Medeiros}.
-Thus, these rotational effects are typically negligible and can be ignored in giant stars.
-Red giants themselves are also likely to represent the initial chemical composition of the cluster to which they belong.
-For example, for stars near the turn-off point, effects like atomic diffusion greatly affect stellar surface abundances \citep{Dotter}, causing stars at this particular evolutionary stage to display chemical inhomogeneity.
-However, as stars evolve from the turn-off point to the sub-giant and red giant branches, the surface convection zones deepen, erasing signatures of diffusion and returning these stellar surface abundances to approximately their primordial values \citep{Liu_2019}.
+We exemplify our method with three open clusters and use it to analyse 17 chemically tagged birth clusters, all with large numbers of red giant stars ($\geq 10$, consistent with B16).
+We analyse giant stars because we only model differences in the chemical absorption line profiles that occur due to temperature and abundance variations.
+Additionally, giant stars have negligible initial rotation speeds and inclination angles, which can give rise to additional line variations \citep{Gray, Medeiros}, and they likely represent the initial chemical composition of the cluster to which they belong (see B16 for details).

-We derive the stellar properties of all stars used using \textsc{astroNN}, a neural network designed for high-resolution spectroscopy \citep{astronn}.
-We limit the stars that we use to be in the photometric effective surface temperature range of $4000\text{ K}\leq T_{\text{eff}} \leq 5000\text{ K}$, since this range contains most of the stars that are within the clusters that we study, and since spectral modeling becomes more uncertain beyond $T_{\text{eff}} < 4000\text{ K}$ (B16).
+To be consistent with the method used in \citet{natalie}, we derive the stellar properties of all stars via \textsc{astroNN}, a neural network designed for high-resolution spectroscopy \citep{astronn}.
+We limit our stars to be in the effective surface temperature range $4000\text{ K}\leq T_{\text{eff}} \leq 5000\text{ K}$, since this contains most of the member stars of the clusters we study, and since spectral modelling becomes more uncertain beyond $T_{\text{eff}} < 4000\text{ K}$ (B16).
 All clusters and their respective numbers of red giant members between the $T_{\text{eff}}$ limits are listed in Table~\ref{tab:clusters}.
-It should be noted that we remove red clump stars from the clusters we analyze, and the numbers of these red clump stars are also reported in Table~\ref{tab:clusters}.
-More detail on this process is given in Section~\ref{sec:RCs}.

 We obtain our cluster members from two sources.
-The test open-cluster sample comes from the Open Cluster Chemical Analysis and Mapping (OCCAM, \citealt{Donor_2018}) survey catalogue.
-The candidate-birth-cluster sample comes from a catalogue of blindly chemically-tagged stars from across the Galactic disc, found in \cite{natalie} to make up chemically homogeneous groups.
-Here we will give a brief summary of each catalogue and how the membership of their clusters was determined.
+The example open cluster sample comes from the Open Cluster Chemical Analysis and Mapping (OCCAM, \citealt{Donor_2018}) survey catalogue.
+The candidate birth cluster sample comes from a catalogue of blindly chemically tagged stars from across the Galactic disc, found in \citet{natalie} to make up chemically homogeneous groups.
+Here, we will give a brief summary of each catalogue and how the membership of their clusters was determined.